revsystems/jQuery-SelectBox/README.md

   **selectboxClass** (string)

       The class used to identify selectboxes.
 This is used to kill inactive dropdowns when one is selected.

+  **useTie** (boolean)

+      Default is false.
+When set to true and [jquery.tie](https://github.com/revsystems/jQuery-Tie) is included on the page, this will automatically monitor changes in the underlying select and update jquery-sb accordingly.

 ## Troubleshooting